Daliait96/Daliait96.github.io/_posts/2018-04-25-example-content.md

 ## My Graduation Project

-Dawa'ee : Medication Adherence Intelligent System
+Dawa'ee : Medication Adherence Intelligent Systems
 Sep 2017 – May 2018

 Project descriptionDawa'ee is a Medication Adherence Intelligent System.
 It is my graduation project supervised by the Head of Information Technology Department: Nora AlTwairesh.